chakravarthi589/Event-based-Vision_Resources/README.md

 #### Announcement:
 Our <strong> Workshop Proposal</strong> on <strong> Event-based Vision in the Era of Generative AI</strong> has been accepted for <strong>WACV 2025</strong>!
 Stay tuned for more details!
-<strong><span style="color:blue;">Our Workshop Proposal on Event-based Vision in the Era of Generative AI has been accepted for WACV 2025!
-Stay tuned for more details!</span></strong>

 #### Our Publications: